General Service Information

-A factory pre-assembled, knocked down unit is the standard assembly method for most of the skylights produced by Solar Innovations, Inc. This means that a skylight is assembled in our manufacturing facility and fully erected before shipping.
+A factory pre-assembled, knocked down unit is the standard assembly method for most of the skylights produced by Solar Innovations, Inc. This means a skylight is assembled in our manufacturing facility and fully erected before shipping.
 The skylight is then knocked down (disassembled) for shipment; much like a giant erectors set.
-The benefit to the end user is that all parts are verified to be the right size, the cutting off extrusions in the field will be eliminated, and the correct screws are present at the correct count.
+That way all parts are verified to be the right size, requiring no field fitting and ensuring the correct screws are present at the correct count.

 Sizes: There are no size limitations for this method

 Factory Pre-assembled Skylights: